Back to Guides

 Conclusion: UbiSim and the Future of Nursing Simulation

 This research brief highlights how UbiSim aligns with the evolving needs and preferences in nursing education, offering a new way to prepare learners for real-world nursing challenges.
-As an evidence-based platform with immersive virtual reality (VR) experiences, UbiSim helps address the critical gaps in traditional nursing education by enhancing knowledge transfer, student engagement, and clinical preparedness.
+As an evidence-based platform with immersive virtual reality (VR) experiences, UbiSim helps address the critical gaps in traditional nursing education by enhancing knowledge transfer, student engagement, and preparation for clinical practice.

 In a time of limited resources and increasing demand for nurses, VR simulation technology has become an essential educational tool.
 UbiSim is bridging the gap between the demand for and supply of qualified nursing professionals by expanding the capacity of nurse training programs and providing standardized and scalable simulations that enhance educational impact.